elvis-epx/LoRaMaDoR/README.md

 to PINGs and can forward packets.
 It can be extended to be an autonomous weather sensor, location beacon, etc.

+# Building the project

+This project needs some Arduino libraries that are straightforward to obtain (LoRa, OLED display, etc.).
+FWIW they are included in a ZIP file (tooling/loralibs.zip).

+We also depend on LoRa-trans project (https://github.com/elvis-epx/LoRa-trans).
+This library is included via symlinks, and it is expected that LoRa-trans project folder exists at the same level as LoRaMaDoR.

 # Console and command-line interface (CLI)

 Use the terminal software of your choice (screen, minicom, etc.)